 Service Journeys are turnkey experiences.
 Through the expertise (and translations) of native guides, participants experience authentic exchanges with leaders and families of remote communities, partaking in traditional rituals and celebrations.
 With thoughtful preparation and planning, the journeys include safe in-country travel, delightful food & accommodations, and time to explore colorful markets and meet the locals on your own.

-This Health and Wellness Service Journey offers traditional medical practitioners and other holistic practitioners the chance to experience Nepal and at the same time to be of service to children, families, monks, nuns and the elderly.
+Nepal Health and Wellness Service Journey April 27 - MAY 11 2019 offers traditional medical practitioners and other holistic practitioners the chance to experience Nepal and at the same time to be of service to children, families, monks, nuns and the elderly.
 We also welcome non-medical support volunteers to assist with the clinics.

 We strongly believe that natural medicine and its techniques are effective for all populations and especially for areas where native healing traditions occur.
 During this health services trip, we will be offering hands off and hands on healing techniques, acupuncture with and without needles, moxibustion sessions, and medicinal herbs brought from the U.S. We are very happy to be able to work with the local population to provide free, high quality healthcare, and, at the same time, to introduce our participants to the richness of Nepalese culture.

 Nepal 2017 | led by Holly Steflik, Janet Galipo, Glenn Mullin

 In October 2017, our group of volunteer medical practitioners from the U.S. and Europe joined travelled to Nepal with the goal of providing free health care to the Nepalese and Tibetan communities.
 The arrangements were made by Dr. Sherab and his wife Pema, who have long provided medical services to the local community in Boudhanath Stupa as well as throughout Nepal.